 • Upper limb re-animation surgery – which maximises hand and arm function after spinal cord or nerve injury by using nerve and tendon transfer surgery

-• Surgery for spasticity following head injury, stroke, cerebral palsy, multiple sclerosis or spinal cord injury which includes tendon lengthening and tendon transfer surgery to improve hand and arm position.
+• Surgery for spasticity following head injury, stroke, cerebral palsy and multiple sclerosis or spinal cord injury which includes tendon lengthening and tendon transfer surgery to improve hand and arm position.
 This significantly reduces the pain and tightness associated with spasticity and contracture, makes it easier to wash and dress, puts the arm and hand in a more “natural” position and in some cases can improve function.

 • Foot drop surgery using tendon or nerve transfer surgery